v17development/flarum-seo/README.md

 - *Pages* created by **FriendsOfFlarum** https://discuss.flarum.org/d/18301-friendsofflarum-pages

 ## How do the results look like in Google?
-Potential it should look like this, after Google reindex your site.
+Potential it could look like this, after Google reindex your site.
 This could take a while before Google or any other crawler does this.
 The following screenshots are in Dutch, but you get the concept:
 ![How it looks like](https://i.ibb.co/BtwR4Zn/preview.png)

 ## How long will changes take effect?